 Let’s look into each of these in more detail.

 If you are a noticeably small business, then you may decide to take manual stock reviews.
 Manual stock reviews consist of reviewing the amount of stock remaining.
-Reviewing stock on a manual basis is often accompanied by pre-determined figures that help owners of the business decision on whether or not to order more stock.
+Reviewing stock on a manual basis is often accompanied by pre-determined figures that help owners of the business decide on whether or not to order more stock.
 Companies who usually adopt this method tend to operate at a minimum stock quantity.

 Fixed-Time / Fixed-Level Reordering

 If you are dealing with suppliers on a contract basis, then this method of stock control may be desired.
-Fixed-time & fixed-level involves placing an order of stock at either a fixed time and a fixed quantity of capital.
+Fixed-time & fixed-level involves placing an order of stock at either a fixed time or a fixed quantity of capital.
 For example, you may decide to order 1000 units every Friday from a contracted supplier ready for the following week.
 If your demand is unstable, then we would avoid using this method as it may result in excess stock levels, making managing stock a much more complicated process.

 Just in Time (JIT)